zhanglj37/blcfa/README.md

 # make sure there are at least two identified loadings per factor (Chen et al., accepted)
 # Check Chen et al (accepted) for the details of this method
-# You can also use the model structure same as EX1 to detect significant cross-loadings

 blcfa_ly(filename, varnames, usevar, IDY, estimation = 'Bayes', ms = -9)
 # residual covariances were set at zero in "blcfa_ly" function

 ```